openframeworks/ofBook/chapters/math/chapter.md

 	celsiusValues.pushBack(ofMap(32, 212, 0, 100, farenheitValues[i]));
 }
 ```
 Watch what we did here.
-We took the _domain_ of 32 to 212 and converted it to a _range_ of 0 to 100.
+We took a numerical range (let's call it the _domain_) of 32 to 212 and converted it to different one (we'l call this one the _range_) of 0 to 100.
 There are two things to note about that:

 * In Mathematics, we often use the words _domain_ and _range_ as origin and target.
 Using those terms allows us to introduce another concept we care about: _Separation of Concern_.
 If we know that every input a function takes is guaranteed to be in a certain _domain_, we can engineer it so it guarantees an output in a certain _range_, and make sure it doesn't fail.
 In fact, this is the mathematical definition of a function:

-> A Function is a Mathematical object that maps _every_ value of a certain domain to a _single_ value of a certain range.
+> A _Function_ is a Mathematical object that maps _every_ value of a certain domain to a _single_ corresponding value of a certain range.

 * We defined the range of 32 to 212 as two points we know on a line.
 The actual range of temperatures is -459.67 (the absolute zero, in Farenheits) to somewhere very, very large (known as the planck temperature) - it's not very conventient to calculate that.
 So instead of choosing the whoe range, we mapped a known area of it to a known area of it in the range.
 We are allowed to use an `ofMap()` for that, because the scale is linear.
 Some scales are not linear; For example, the decibel ($\text{dB}$), commonly used in sound measurement, is logarithmic, so converting between a range of $0_{\text{dB}}$ - $6_{\text{dB}}$ to $6_{\text{dB}}$-$15_{\text{dB}}$ would not convey any meaning.